-Dancers from Fertile Ground have been working in the Newcastle suburb of Walker.
-They have developed a dance move with local people that can be copied, altered and shared on social media using the hashtag #doordancewave.
-It’s taken to the streets of Walker and we’re now bringing the #doordancewave challenge to you.
+Dancers from Fertile Ground worked in the Newcastle suburb of Walker to develop a dance move with local people that can be copied, altered and shared on social media using the hashtag #doordancewave.
+It took to the streets of Walker and we’re now bringing the #doordancewave challenge to you.

 Helix Arts worked with residents of Newbiggin-by-the-sea and a number of artists to create artworks which the whole community could enjoy.